elugens/hello-javascript/docs/browser-related-questions/ui-events/mouse-events.md

 ---
 title: Mouse Events
 description: Mouse Events in JavaScript are events that occur when a user interacts with a mouse.
-They are triggered by the user's mouse. - JavaScript Interview Questions & Answers
+They are triggered by the user. - JavaScript Interview Questions & Answers
 sidebar_position: 1
 sidebar_label: Mouse Events
 ---